Check out our latest professional janitorial services tips and tricks for safely removing germs and bacteria in your home, school, or office.

 Modern designs, such as open offices, especially where equipment is shared, have compounded the problem significantly.

-Given the disturbing hand-washing statistics, much of the responsibility to stay healthy falls on the employee, but the business must do more to ensure their individual health.
+Given the disturbing hand-washing statistics, much of the responsibility to stay healthy falls on the employee, but the business must do more to ensure their health.

 - Encourage workers to clean up after themselves, and provide ample supplies to simplify the task, and increase the probability of compliance.